rhdodds/warp3d/README.md

 % git clone https://github.com/rhdodds/warp3d  \<name for your copy of repository\>

-Follow the step-by-step instructions to rebuild WARP3D executable(s) on a platform provided in the files README_for_xxxx (where xxxx is the platform).
+See the README file in the top-level distribution directory.
+There is a PowerPoint file for each platform to get started (Windows, Linux, Macs)